GJDuck/e9syscall/README.md

                  intptr_t arg6,
                  intptr_t *result);

-The behaviour depends on the return value of the took function.
+The behavior depends on the return value of the took function.

 * If zero, the original system call will be executed as normal.
 * If non-zero, the original system call will be replaced with